Test Taking Strategies for Students: How Can My Child Prepare for Exams and Reduce Test Anxiety?

 • Important Detail

 Many exams require students to memorize large quantities of vocabulary words or terms.
 Without having a photographic memory, this process can be tough.
-The three-tier note card strategy can be a helpful tool for learning these words and terms.
-The trick is to write the word or term on the front of the card and then create three horizontal columns on the back of the card, as follows:
+The three-tier note card strategy can be a helpful tool used during study skills tutoring sessions for learning these words and terms.
+The key is to write the word or term on the front of the card and then create three horizontal columns on the back of the card, as follows:

 Front of Card